-Moving your screen and projector around a little to test the differences in position and how ambient light effects the image is always a good idea and is an essential part of any planning.
+Moving your screen and projector around a little to test the differences in position and how ambient light affects the image is always a good idea and is an essential part of any planning.

 It’s also worth considering the material of the screen that you project onto.
-Many people use bedsheets, but they do tend to look transparent, and can wrinkle or blow in the wind.
+Many people use bedsheets, but they do tend to look transparent and can wrinkle or blow in the wind.

-I would always recommend that you use a built for purpose outdoor movie screen, or buy actual material designed to be projected against.
+I would always recommend that you use a built-for-purpose outdoor movie screen, or buy actual material designed to be projected against.

 For product recommendations, go take a look at my suggested screens page.